JohnKendrick/PDielec/Sphinx/software.rst

 MM/QM Interfaces
 ================

 The packages have interfaces to five solid state QM codes, VASP :cite:`Hafner2008c`, CASTEP :cite:`Clark2005d`, CRYSTAL14 :cite:`Dovesi2014`, Abinit :cite:`Gonze2016`, Quantum Espresso :cite:`Giannozzi2009` and Phonopy :cite:`Togo2015`.
 In addition an interface is available for GULP :cite:`Gale2003` which is a force field based solid state code.
 Finally an interface has been written to and 'experiment' file format which allows the preparation of a user defined file specifying the permittivities and absorption frequencies.
 The origin of the dataset(s) used for processing is determined by a command line switch, -program.
 An outline of the interfaces to these codes is given here.
-The package used for the calculation is described by the --program option.
+The package used for the calculation is described by the -program option.
 In addition a file name is given which contains the output which will be processed by PDielec.

 VASP
 -----